ecustWallace/video_summarizer/README.md

 - 🖥 **Web UI with Markdown rendering**
 - 🚀 **Real-time progress updates** using WebSockets
 - ☁️ **Deployable on Google Cloud Run**
+- ✅ **Provide Grounding and evaluate summary accuracy using structured precision and recall metrics**

 ---